Mileena28/Mileena28.github.io/_posts/2025-07-03-the-procedure-that-shouldnt-exist.md

 ## The Timeline of Betrayal

 In 1994, researchers needed to study how children retain memories of traumatic experiences.
-They chose children who had undergone VCUGs as their research subjects, specifically because—in their own words—*"this invasive procedure is similar in many respects to incidents of sexual abuse."*
+They chose children who had undergone VCUGs as their research subjects, specifically because—in their own words:

+> *"This invasive procedure is similar in many respects to incidents of sexual abuse."*

 Read that again.
 In 1994, researchers explicitly stated that VCUG procedures resemble sexual abuse.
 They used these children as proxies for abuse victims in their studies.